moltenform/lnzscript/doc/rst/lnz_02_intro.rst

 ====================================
 Versions of Windows prior to XP are not officially supported.

-LnzScript functions are currently implemented by a combination of code using win32 api, AutoItX dll, Qt Toolkit by Trolltech, and nircmd by nirsoft.
+LnzScript functions are currently implemented by a combination of code using win32 api, AutoItX dll, and Qt Toolkit by Trolltech.
 The language is interpreted by Qt's QtScript module, an implementation of Ecma-262.
 The implementation may change in the future, but I am crediting what makes this project possible.